Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers

-\paragraph{Experiments on Robustness.} We evaluate the robustness of PGNs by training for 100 epochs on ImageNet \cite{Deng2009} and evaluating on four ImageNet variations (ImageNet-A \cite{hendrycks2019nae}, ImageNet-R \cite{hendrycks2021many}, Imagenet-V2 \cite{recht2019imagenet} and Imagenet-Sketch \cite{wang2019learning}).
-For these experiments, we use identical PGN settings as in Table 5 in the original paper.
+\paragraph{Experiments on robustness.} We evaluate the robustness of PGNs by training for 100 epochs onf ImageNet \cite{Deng2009} and evaluating on four ImageNet variations (ImageNet-A \cite{hendrycks2019nae}, ImageNet-R \cite{hendrycks2021many}, Imagenet-V2 \cite{recht2019imagenet} and Imagenet-Sketch \cite{wang2019learning}).
+For these experiments, we use identical PGN settings as in Table 3 in the paper.
 The results are shown in Table \ref{robustness} and compared to the case of linear finetuning on the same, frozen CLIP backbone (ViT-B/32).
 We see that the PGN outperforms linear finetuning on all robustness benchmark, despite being comparable in terms of its performance on the upstream dataset.